Right-wing populism: European countries

 In May 2019 Foreign Policy magazine described Ireland, Malta and Portugal as the only three European Union countries without far-right populist parties in their parliament.
 Portugal subsequently elected the Chega party to its parliament in October 2019.
 The French-speaking Belgian region of Wallonia is also described as a rare place in Europe without a significant right-wing populism presence, in part due to a media cordon sanitaire which prohibits far-right candidates from live media appearances.

 In 2016 senior EU diplomats cited growing anxiety in Europe about Russian financial support for far-right and populist movements and told the Financial Times that the intelligence agencies of "several" countries had scrutinised possible links with Moscow.
 Also in 2016, the Czech Republic warned that Russia was trying to "divide and conquer" the EU by supporting right-wing populist politicians across the bloc.
 A 2019 study shows a significant correlation between the price of housing and voting for populist parties in Europe.
-In that study it was revealed that the French citizens that saw the price of their houses stagnate or drop were much more likely to vote for Marine Le Pen in the 2017 French presidential election.
-Those who saw the price of their house rise were much more likely to vote for Emmanuel Macron.
-The same pattern emerged in the 2016 United Kingdom European Union membership referendum, in which those that saw the price of their house rise voted to Remain.
-Whereas those that saw it flatline or drop voted to Leave.